casmacc/website/README.md

 Containerized Applications for Social Marketing And Customer Communications

+This is a Hugo Website.
+Work in Progress

 This is a Jekyll website mimicking the Minima theme, but using Bootstrap4.

 Minima's wrapper is replaced by BootStrap's container, in order to use